cca/equella_cli/readme.md

 > eq tax --name 'Semesters' --term 'Spring 2015'
 ```

-I haven't had success with looking up a term multiple layers deep into a taxonomy hierarchy, e.g. "Spring\\2015" but perhaps it's because I'm not escaping the slash properly.
+I haven't found success looking up a term multiple layers deep into a taxonomy hierarchy, e.g. "Spring\\2015" but perhaps it's because I'm not escaping the slash properly.

 Searching taxonomy terms is also supported, with options for all the search API settings.
 By default, the taxonomy term search looks in the full term, isn't restricted to top-level or leaf terms, and uses the default limit of 20 search results.